Safety Standards Skilled Trades Technicians Must Know

 Safety Training

-• Personal Protective Equipment (PPE): The proper personal protective equipment for skilled trades technicians includes gloves, helmets, and glasses.
-This is mandatory, as articulated by OSHA in order to prevent any possible incidences of injuries at the workplace.
+• Personal Protective Equipment (PPE): Proper personal protective equipment for skilled trades technicians includes gloves, helmets, and glasses.
+As articulated by OSHA, this is mandatory to prevent workplace injuries.

 • Equipment Maintenance: Machines and tools used for the production process should be checked frequently for optimum performance and any defects fixed immediately.
 This is normal in most trade programs.